tonytask/Maple-Idle/README.md

 # Maple-Idle
 1. Introduction

 Welcome to Maple Idle!
 The game is inspired by the MMORPG Maplestory.
-The game is primarily and incremental idle RPG.
+The game is primarily an incremental idle RPG.

 2. Features

 Multiple Monsters and Bosses to Battle

+Stat Point System (Strength primarily increases damage and health regeneration, Dexterity primarily increases your chance to hit monsters)

 Equipment Progression